benedictkioko/django-celery/README.md

 ## Celery

-Celery app we created in the project root will collect all tasks defined across all Django apps listed in the INSTALLED_APPS configuration.
+Celery app will be created in the project root to collect all tasks defined across all Django apps listed in the INSTALLED_APPS configuration.

 Let`s create celery task that generates a number of random User accounts.

-lets start by installing celery
+We start by installing celery

 `$ pip install celery`